drspangle/infidel-sensor/firmware/README.md

 Connect the the Sensor to the Hostboard like Arduino Uno or Mega

-Programm the Host with Host_ee_prog.ino abd start the Console with 19200 baud
+Programm the Host with Host_ee_prog.ino and start the Console with 19200 baud

 ## Console